 What Is Placement Testing?

 Dutchess Community College offers admission to those applicants who hold a high school diploma or GED that is accredited by an agency recognized by New York State.
 To ensure that entering students have the greatest chance for academic success at DCC, most new students are required to take basic skill placement tests in writing, reading, arithmetic and elementary algebra.
 The results are intended to help academic advisors recommend specific coursework for each student's upcoming semester.
-To find out more about Placement Testing, also called COMPASS or ASSET testing, and to find out when the tests are offered, go to sunydutchess.edu and click on Academic Resources.
+To find out more about placement testing, and to find out when the tests are offered, go to sunydutchess.edu and click on Academic Resources.

 How Are My Courses Scheduled?